[Ad – This post is in collaboration with Bosch Home & Garden.]

 When you’ve finished assembling each honeycomb, you can start to assemble the insect boxes.
 For this, just glue the individual honeycomb elements together by applying some wood glue to the outer side of the honeycomb and clamping them together while the glue dries.

-When you’ve built your hotel and the glue has dried you can start to add the filling to create lots of little holes, grooves and pockets for the bugs to make this their homes in.
+When you’ve built your hotel and the glue has dried you can start to add the filling to create lots of little holes, grooves and pockets for the bugs to make their homes in.

 Make sure it’s tightly packed so that the twigs and other bits can’t fall out.